 According to company legend, prior to the start of the American Civil War, while a clerk at the Higby & Sterns drugstore in Detroit, James Vernor experimented with flavors in an attempt to duplicate a popular ginger ale imported from Dublin, Ireland.

-When Vernor was called off to serve in the war, he stored the syrup base of 19 ingredients, including ginger, vanilla and other natural flavorings, in an oaken cask.
-Vernor joined the 4th Michigan Cavalry on August 14, 1862 as a hospital steward, was promoted to second lieutenant on September 20, 1864, and was discharged on July 1, 1865.
+When Vernor was called off to serve in the war, he stored the syrup base of 19 ingredients, including ginger, vanilla, and other natural flavorings, in an oaken cask.
+Vernor joined the 4th Michigan Cavalry on August 14, 1862, as a hospital steward, was promoted to the second lieutenant on September 20, 1864, and was discharged on July 1, 1865.

 The official name of the gnome mascot who adorns the bottles is Woody.
 The artist who first drew him was named Noble Fellows.
 Wouldn't "Noble Fellows" have been a much cooler name?